Showing posts with label Greater Eurasia. Show all posts

 The petrodollar monetary system died just lately.

-Brazilian geopolitical analyst Pepe Escobar breaks down the epochal implications of the ongoing military conflicts in Ukraine, Syria, Iraq, Yemen and Palestine; he explains the roles and missions of Russia, Iran and China and their leaders; he discusses the rise of Greater Eurasia under the alliance of the three main Eurasian powers; he reports on the drastic and unexpected swift collapse of the Western world order, civilization and hegemony over West Asia due to the waning influence of US neocons as well as due to fundamental US economic, strategic, diplomatic and military failures during the past three decades.
+Brazilian geopolitical analyst Pepe Escobar breaks down the epochal implications of the ongoing military conflicts in Ukraine, Syria, Iraq, Yemen, and Palestine.
+He explains the roles and missions of Russia, Iran, and China and their leaders.
+He discusses the rise of Greater Eurasia under the alliance of the three main Eurasian powers.
+He reports on the drastic and unexpected swift collapse of the Western world order, civilization, and hegemony over West Asia due to the waning influence of US neocons as well as due to fundamental US economic, strategic, diplomatic, and military failures during the past three decades.
 The West's former proxy rulers in the Muslim world are shaking in fear.
-The widely detested opportunists they are, they now all changed sides.
+The widely detested opportunists they are, they have now all changed sides.

-» The divine providence and mission of Russian President Vladimir Putin as God's chosen instrument and second Dhu al-Qarnayn,
+» The divine providence and mission of Russian President Vladimir Putin as God's chosen instrument and second Dhu al-Qarnayn: the just conqueror, lawgiver, and savior of the Christian Orthodox world and the world of Islam. «

 Reference: